``

 Sidney Davis and his wife Elsie Louisa Davis died at their home at 38 Stanhope Road on 21 October 1941.
 He was 60 and she was 58.

-They are buried at St Mary's.
-Their daughter Elfreda Denne, with Ernest Dunford, brother of Mrs Davis, and Mrs L A Daniels, sister, and Mr Edwin Dodd, brother-in-law attended, along with many personal friends and representatives of the Office of Works at Ashford and Amalgamated Society of Woodworkers.
+They were buried on 25 October at St Mary's, Dover, 2 NK.
+Their daughter Elfreda Denne, with Ernest Dunford, brother of Mrs Davis, and Mrs L A Daniels, sister, and Mr Edwin Dodd, brother-in-law attended, along with many personal friends and representatives of the Office of Works at Ashford and Amalgamated Society of Woodworkers

 application for membership, from collection of M S-KDecent, G. H.

-Mr Decent was buried at Charlton on 30th October, with his coffin borne by Locomotive Drivers.
-Many flowers were laid, including wreaths from his wife "To one of the best, from his broken-hearted Wife, Em" and his children, "Dearest Dad, from his daughter and son-in-law, Em and Arthur" and "To dearest Daddy, Gracie and Rosie", and one from his little granddaughter, "To my darling Grandad, from Baby Shirley".
-Harmony Lodge of the ROAB also laid a wreath and a number of flowers were laid from Railway groups.
+George was buried on 30 October at Charlton, Dover, 1C 29, with his coffin borne by Locomotive Drivers.
+Many flowers were laid, including wreaths from his wife "To one of the best, from his broken-hearted Wife, Em" and his children, "Dearest Dad, from grave by Joyce Bankshis daughter and son-in-law, Em and Arthur" and "To dearest Daddy, Gracie and Rosie", and one from his little granddaughter, "To my darling Grandad, from Baby Shirley".
+Harmony Lodge of the ROAB also laid a wreath and a number of flowers were laid from Railway groups

 In memoriam, courtesy Dover Express I often sit and think of you, dear,